Golf Tutorials

 Good golf starts by having the right tools for your unique swing

 The standard, off-the-rack golf clubs you see in most big-box stores are typically built for a male golfer around 5’9” to 5'10" with average body proportions.
 If that doesn't sound like you, then that "standard" set is probably costing you consistency and distance.
 Playing with clubs that are too long or too short forces you to make unconscious adjustments in your posture and swing just to hit the ball squarely.
 If your clubs are too short, you’ll hunch over, get cramped, and lose power.
 If they’re too long, you’ll have to stand too upright, which can lead to an awkward, flat swing plane and poor contact.
-Getting your measurements right is the first step toward building a swing that is natural for your body, not one that’s just compensating for ill-fittting equipment
+Getting your measurements right is the first step toward building a swing that is natural for your body, not one that’s just compensating for ill-fitting equipment.

 The Two Essential Measurements for Club Length